Lloyd Garmadon: Merchandise

 Lloyd and the ninja have been released numerous times in Lego minifigure form, as part of the Lego Ninjago playsets developed alongside the series.
 Since 2011, the Lego Ninjago themed sets have been released in waves each year to correspond with the Ninjago seasons.
-The playsets in each wave feature some of the main locations, vehicles, mechs, weapons and characters from the corresponding season, including Lloyd and the ninja dressed in their current gi designs.
+The playsets in each wave feature some of the main locations, vehicles, mechs, weapons and characters from the corresponding season, including Lloyd and the ninja dressed in their current designs.

 Other media

 Lloyd appears alongside the other ninja characters in magazines, short films, video games, coloring books, graphic novels, children's books, and a theme park ride.

+Theme park attractions

-In 2014, he also makes a cameo appearance in The Lego Movie.
-A 4D short animated film titled Lego Ninjago: Master of the 4th Dimension, was released in Legoland on January 12, 2018, featuring Lloyd and the ninja.
+A 4D short animated film titled Lego Ninjago: Master of the 4th Dimension, was released in Legoland on 12 January 2018, featuring Lloyd and the ninja.
 The plot focuses on Master Wu teaching the ninja a lesson about the Scroll of the 4th Dimension, which affects gravity and organized matter.
 Lloyd and the ninja also appear in an interactive theme park ride called Lego Ninjago: The Ride at Legoland.